Australian Labor Party: State and territory branches

 The Australian Labor Party is a federal party, consisting of eight branches from each state and territory.
 While the National Executive is responsible for national campaign strategy, each state and territory are an autonomous branch and are responsible for campaigning in their own jurisdictions for federal, state and local elections.
 State and territory branches consist of both individual members and affiliated trade unions, who between them decide the party's policies, elect its governing bodies and choose its candidates for public office.

 Members join a state branch and pay a membership fee, which is graduated according to income.
 The majority of trade unions in Australia are affiliated to the party at a state level.
 Union affiliation is direct and not through the Australian Council of Trade Unions.
 Affiliated unions pay an affiliation fee based on the size of their membership.
 Union affiliation fees make up a large part of the party's income.
 Other sources of funds for the party include political donations and public funding.

 Members are generally expected to attend at least one meeting of their local branch each year, although there are differences in the rules from state to state.
-In practice only a dedicated minority regularly attend meetings.
+In practice, only a dedicated minority regularly attend meetings.
 Many members are only active during election campaigns.

 The members and unions elect delegates to state and territory conferences (usually held annually, although more frequent conferences are often held).
 These conferences decide policy, and elect state or territory executives, a state or territory president (an honorary position usually held for a one-year term), and a state or territory secretary (a full-time professional position).
 However, ACT Labor directly elects its president.
 The larger branches also have full-time assistant secretaries and organisers.
 In the past the ratio of conference delegates coming from the branches and affiliated unions has varied from state to state, however under recent national reforms at least 50% of delegates at all state and territory conferences must be elected by branches.

-In some states it also contests local government elections or endorses local candidates.
+In some states, the party also contests local government elections or endorses local candidates.
 In others it does not, preferring to allow its members to run as non-endorsed candidates.
 The process of choosing candidates is called preselection.
 Candidates are preselected by different methods in the various states and territories.
 In some they are chosen by ballots of all party members, in others by panels or committees elected by the state conference, in still others by a combination of these two.

 The state and territory Labor branches are the following: